Linearity of stability conditions

-Section 1.
+Section \ref{sec1}.
 We discuss the definition of a linear stability condition for representations of a finite dimensional algebra, or, more generally, for nilpotent representations of any modulated quiver.
 It is immediate (Theorem \ref{thm: path for Z goes through D(M)}) that a linear stability function $Z$ corresponds to a linear path through semistability sets $D(M)$, also called \emph{walls}, for $Z$-semistable modules $M$.
 We also go through one example, the cyclic quiver with three vertices module $rad^k$ for various $k\ge2$.

-Section 2.
+{Section \ref{sec2}.
 We define nonlinear stability functions $Z_\bullet$.
 The corresponding nonlinear paths cross the walls $D(M)$ for $Z_\bullet$-semistable modules $M$.
-Conversely, we show that any ``reddening path'' (Definition \ref{def: reddening path}) comes form a nonlinear stability function.
-We explain how a ``green path'' gives a Harder-Narasimhan stratification of the module category.
+Conversely, we show, in Theorem \ref{thm: (a) iff (b)}, that any ``reddening path'' (Definition \ref{def: reddening path}) comes form a nonlinear stability function.
+Section \ref{ss: wide subcategory proof} gives a short proof of the well-known fact that, for any subset $S\subset\mathbb R^n$, $\cW(S)$, the full subcategory of $mod\text-\Lambda$ of all $M$ so that $S\subseteq D(M)$, is a wide subcategory of $mod\text-\Lambda$.
+Section \ref{ss: HN filtration} proves that any green path (Definition \ref{def: reddening path}) gives a Harder-Narasimhan stratification of $mod\text-\Lambda$ (Definition \ref{def: HN-stratification}) for any finite dimensional algebra $\Lambda$.}

-Section 3.
+Section \ref{sec3}.
 We define a ``finite HN-system'' (Definition \ref{def: finite HN-system}) for $mod$-$\Lambda$ to be a special case of a finite HN-stratification and we show that it is equivalent to a ``maximal forward hom-orthogonal sequence'' (Definition \ref{def: forward hom-orthogonal}) of Schurian $\Lambda$-modules $M_1,\cdots,M_m$.
 We observe that a finite, green, nonlinear stability function $Z_\bullet$ gives such a finite HN-system.
 This is the implication $finite\,green\,(a)\Rightarrow finite\,(c)\Leftrightarrow (d)$ mentioned above.